 Who is it for?
 Children and adolescents who have experienced trauma.

 What is it?
 A kind of cognitive behavioral therapy specifically geared to helping children and parents learn to process a disturbing experience in a healthy way.

 How does it work?
-A trauma-focused cognitive therapist will teach your child skills that will help him manage distressing thoughts and feelings, rather than avoiding them, and allow him to recover his sense of well-being.
+A trauma-focused cognitive therapist will teach your child skills that will help them manage distressing thoughts and feelings, rather than avoiding them, and allow them to recover their sense of well-being.